utility-server/documents/TERMS_AND_CONDITIONS.md

 ## 7. Payment Terms

+### 7.1 Payment Processing

+**⚠️ IMPORTANT - NO PAYMENT DATA STORED BY US:**

+**Utility Server and DNS Stack Private Limited DO NOT process, store, or have access to any payment information.**

+All payment processing is handled exclusively by our PCI-DSS compliant payment gateway partners:
+- Stripe
+- Other authorized payment processors

+**What This Means**:
+- Your payment card details are entered directly into the payment gateway's secure form
+- We never see or store your complete payment card numbers
+- Payment information is stored only by the payment gateway partner
+- We receive only transaction confirmations and basic billing information

-### 7.1 Billing Cycle
+### 7.2 Billing Cycle

 Subscriptions are billed:
 - **Monthly**: On the same day each month
 - **Annually**: On the anniversary of your subscription date (if applicable)

-You authorize Utility Server to charge your provided payment method at the beginning of each billing cycle.
+You authorize our payment gateway partner to charge your provided payment method at the beginning of each billing cycle.

-### 7.2 Payment Methods
+### 7.3 Payment Methods

-We accept payment via:
+We accept payment via our authorized payment gateway partners:
-- Major credit cards (Visa, Mastercard, American Express)
+- Major credit cards (Visa, Mastercard, American Express) through Stripe
-- Stripe payment processing
-- Other methods as specified on our website
+- Other payment methods as specified on our website
+- All processing handled by PCI-DSS compliant payment gateway partners

 ### 7.3 Automatic Renewal